Tornium/tornium/docs/user/bot/verification.rst

 Similar to many other Torn-related Discord bots, Tornium supports verifying members with varying options.
 You can find the configuration for these options below.

 .. note::
     Due to restrictions with Discord's permission system, Tornium will be unable to modify the nicknames and roles of server members with a role higher than the bot's highest role or the server owner.
 Changes to these members will have to be done manually by a server administrator.
+Server owners are considered to be the highest role in the server (and the role can't be modified), so the bot will never be able to verify them.

 Verification Options
 --------------------